Back To The Future | 1985

 Marty McFly (Michael J Fox) has to engineer his own parents’ romance after being whisked back from the 1980s to the 1950s in this enjoyably slam-bang fantasy film.
-The setting of ‘Hill Valley’ is fictitious, and the town square is a much-re-used set on the Universal lot, but many of the other locations can be found around Los Angeles.
+The setting of ‘Hill Valley’ is fictitious, and the town square is a much-re-used set on the backlot of Universal Studios Hollywood, but many of the other locations can be found around Los Angeles.

 The striking home of Doc Emmett Brown (Christopher Lloyd), ‘1640 Riverside Drive, Hill Valley’, is one of the great architectural joys of Los Angeles, the 1908 Gamble House, 4 Westmoreland Place in Pasadena, just a little to the south of the Pasadena Historical Society.

 Built for the Gamble family (as in Proctor and...), this charming, Japanese-influenced wood shingle house is open to the public for tours.